 Visiting Asheville’s Biltmore Estate is one of North Carolina’s top attractions, bringing in 1 million tourists annually.
 Featured in movies such as Richie Rich, Forrest Gump, and The Last of the Mohicans, the property is a truly stunning reminder of America’s Gilded Age.

-The 250-room estate was built in 1889 by George Washington Vanderbilt II and is still owned by his descendants.
+The 250-room Gothic-inspired estate was built in 1889 by George Washington Vanderbilt II and is still owned by his descendants.
+There are some rooms off-limits to visitors.
 It served as an opulent summer home for the Vanderbilt family, similar to their other properties in New York and Rhode Island.

 The French-style gardens were designed by none other than Frederick Law Olmsted, creator of New York’s Central Park and Montreal’s Mont Royal.

 The property was opened to the public in 1930 at the height of the Great Depression as a source of income for the family.
 They continued to live there until 1956 when the home became a full-time attraction.

 While photos are not allowed inside the home, guests can see the indoor swimming pool, bowling alley, gym, and library.

 Throughout the year, Biltmore Estate also hosts traveling exhibits.
 A recent one was the costumes from the hit series Downton Abbey.
 Another featured the glass artwork of famed sculptor Dale Chihuly.